yuncheng97/ASTR/README.md

 ### Generate augmented dataset
 Generate the augmented dataset by *adaptive scanning model augmentation*

-The training dataset used in the paper is already generated in the "train_aug" folder.
-You can use the code to generate other images.
+You can use the code to generate the augmented data.
 Please noted that you need to specify each image as "linear" or "convex"

 ```shell
 python scan_mode_convert.py